Shenzhen-Robotics-Alliance/2025-FRC-Engineering-Portfolio/engineering portfolio.md

 # Engineering Portfolio
 ---
 ## Hardware
+This year, we designed a test robot, similar to the one used in the competition.
+The purpose of this robot is to help drivers gain experience before the competition, preventing them from starting to operate the robot just before the event.
+Additionally, the programmer can gather valuable data regarding the robot’s performance.
+Our efficiency has never been higher.

 + ### Intake & Shooter
     <br>At the beginning of the design process, we explored various schemes to optimize the intake system.
 Initially, we used a rubber wheel to intake the Coral, which proved highly effective.
 Building on this, we designed a curved structure to intake both Coral and Algae.